How to Effectively Represent Your Country in Model UN

 You are Uruguay and the topic is combating ISIS.
 This is what you will find in your first google search.

-As we can see, there are only 744,000 results (“USA ISIS” has 27,300,000) and the top articles are not relevant and from from 2014.
+As we can see, there are only 744,000 results (“USA ISIS” has 27,300,000) and the top articles are not relevant and from 2014.
 At this point, many a country would say “I have nothing to say on this topic”.
 You should banish those words from your lexicon.

 You may not find anything about Uruguay and ISIS because peacekeepers from Uruguay are not sent there.
-It could be because Uruguay doesn’t have an issue with muslim extremism.
+It could be because Uruguay doesn’t have an issue with Muslim extremism.
 It could be because ISIS is half a world away.
 This does not mean you have nothing to say on the topic.
 It simply means you need to cast a slightly broader net.

-Insteading of looking for Uruguay and ISIS, research the relation between Uruguay and terrorism as a whole.
+Instead of looking for Uruguay and ISIS, research the relation between Uruguay and terrorism as a whole.
 Find what the Uruguayan policy is on global terror and you will have a direction for your policy and research.
 While the link is not obvious, it can be found and justified with examples.

 As seen in the example above about Uruguay and ISIS, even though there is no direct link or policy, finding the relation and examples to justify it is not difficult.

 Another example is shutting down nuclear reactors.
 Angola may not have an issue with reactors, aside from a loose pledge to build them.
-However, researching the amount Angola allocates to green energy and renewables, versus coal and traditional energy, can let you know if your country could be pro nuclear or not.
+However, researching the amount Angola allocates to green energy and renewables, versus coal and traditional energy, can let you know if your country could be pro-nuclear or not.

 Understanding Your Position Using the MUN OLaF Method